push-based/ws-angular-basic-lv-080724/exercises/components & template/template-interpolation.md

-# Exercise: angular movies intro & template expressions
+# Exercise: angular movies intro & template interpolation

 In this exercise, we want to get to know the codebase a bit and also create our first template expressions in the `AppComponent`.